polylang/wpml-to-polylang/readme.txt

 = Features =

-* Imports languages and WPML options (when the same options exist in Polylang)
+* Imports languages and WPML options (when the same options exist in Polylang).
-* Imports posts and terms languages as well as translations (including for custom post types and custom taxonomies)
+* Imports posts and terms languages as well as translations (including for custom post types and custom taxonomies).
-* Imports multilingual nav menus
+* Imports multilingual nav menus.
-* Imports strings translations
+* Imports strings translations.
-* Does not delete WPML data
+* Does not delete WPML data.

 = Important =